-Here are some ways to help figure out the caregiver rate in your local area, and what to charge based on what caregiver services you have to offer.
+Here is some help on how to figure out the caregiver rate in your local area, and what to charge based on what caregiver services you have to offer.

-It is essential to know your caregiver rate based on a combination of two factors;
+Your caregiver rate is typically based on a combination of two factors;

-- what the industry wage amounts in your location are and what additional services that you plan on offering your clients.
-Be ready to justify why you charge more if senior’s care asks why you charge more than other caregivers in the local area.
+- What are the industry wage amounts in your location, and what additional services that you plan on offering your clients.
+Be ready to justify why you charge more if you are asked.

-- An excellent way to check your local competitors and what they charge is through care websites.
+- An excellent way to check your local competitors and what they offer and how much they charge is through care websites.
 Research your competitors by ‘searching for a caregiver/companion’ as the person who is looking to hire a caregiver/companion.

 Caregiver services that you offer determine your caregiver rate